 to • Duke of York’s Theatre"Posh" is a searing take on the privileged upper classes.
 Meeting in an oak-panelled room in Oxford, ten young bloods with deep pockets are intent on restoring their right to rule.
 It may look like a wild night of debauchery, decadence and good wine... but this isn't a jolly.
 They're planning a revolution!

 to • Kensington GardensCS Lewis' "The Lion, The Witch and the Wardrobe" is one of our best-loved children's tales, and Kensington Gardens will be hosting an enchanting theatrical experience when a specially created pavillion with 1480 seats and a circular stage will act as a doorway into the magical land of Narnia.
-The Lion The Witch And The Wardrobe will be playing at the Kensington Gardens in London on Wednesday 27th Jun.

 to • Vaudeville TheatreJoe Orton's legendary comedy "What The Butler Saw" stars stand-up comic Omid Djalili as Doctor Rance.
 When Dr Prentice orders his new secretary to undress things really start to unravel, as he is interrupted by his wife, her blackmailing lover, a nosey government inspector and an equally nosey policeman.
 You can catch the popular theatre show What The Butler Saw at the Vaudeville Theatre on Wed 27th June.

 to • Queen’s GalleryThe "Anatomy" exhibiton at the Queen's Gallery will explore Leonardo da Vinci's studies of the human body.
 Long regarded as one of the greatest Renaissance artists, da Vinci was also a pioneer when it came to understanding the human anatomy.